ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 - The "Periods" column lists the strings that can be used as values for the `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ function's ``period`` parameter: ``"TTM"`` (trailing twelve months), ``"FY"`` (financial year) or ``"FQ"`` (financial quarter).
+  Only one must be used per function call.
 Not all periods are available for all financials.
 - The "ID" column lists the strings to be used for the ``financial_id`` parameter.

 To make the financials easier to search, they are divided into four categories: